 7. Noah was vindicated by God’s response

-When Noah and his family left the ark, God blessed them and instructed them to multiply and fill the earth (Gen 9:1).
+When Noah and his family left the ark, God blessed them and instructed them to multiply and fill the earth (Genesis 9:1).
 Noah probably exhorted his family to multiply and fill the land.
 However, with time, they filled the plain of Shinar but didn’t move beyond the region.

 Despite Noah’s urging, the youngest generation of his family didn’t want to leave the region they knew.
 As their population grew, they built Babel and other permanent dwellings.